Catalog of electroweak scalar manifolds: Classification

-The dependence on $h$ is arbitrary, and it can thus be chosen so that it satisfies current experimental constraints near the vacuum. \footnote{See Ref.~\cite{Manton:2024eli} for a detailed study of the case $M = \mathbb{C}P^2$ with a concrete Lagrangian.} Therefore, all manifolds in the list give rise to viable EFTs in a bottom-up approach.
+with $\sigma^i$ being the Pauli matrices, and angle brackets $\langle\cdot\rangle$ denoting the trace.
+As shown in Appendix~\ref{app:lagrangian}, the dependence on $h$ is arbitrary near the vacuum, \footnote{In fact, this is true near any principal orbit.
+At singular orbits (and thus away from the vacuum), there are smoothness conditions, also discussed in Appendix~\ref{app:lagrangian}.} and it can thus be chosen so that it satisfies current experimental constraints. \footnote{See Ref.~\cite{Manton:2024eli} for a detailed study of the case $M = \mathbb{C}P^2$ with a concrete Lagrangian.} Therefore, all manifolds in the list give rise to viable EFTs in a bottom-up approach.

 It is harder to assess if every possibility is consistent with some ultraviolet (UV) completion.
+For $M=\mathbb{C}P^2$, Ref.~\cite{Manton:2024eli} provides a discussion in this direction, but it is currently not known if they exist.
 One approach is to consider a theory with an approximate global symmetry $\mathcal{G}$ spontaneously broken to $\mathcal{H}$, and interpret the associated pseudo-Goldstone bosons as the 4 scalar degrees of freedom in the electroweak theory.
 Then, the electroweak scalar manifold is given by $M = \mathcal{G}/\mathcal{H}$.
 This is possible for several of the manifolds in the list: \stepcounter{footnote}

 It is also clear that both $\mathbb{R} \times S^3$ and $\mathbb{R}^4$ do not present any topological obstructions to their UV completion.
 The former has an $S^3$ factor that can be generated by spontaneous symmetry breaking as $SU(2)/\{1\}$ and a completely independent Higgs living in $\mathbb{R}$.
 The latter is a linear realization.